Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Introduction

 \section{Introduction}

-In the modern world it is becoming increasingly important to deal effectively with large amounts of high-dimensional data.
-For the purpose of data analysis, it is imperative to consider dimension reduction and embed the data into a low-dimensional space for subsequent analysis.
-Traditional linear embedding techniques have solid theoretical foundations and are widely used, e.g., principal component analysis (PCA) \citep{JolliffePCABook, BishopTipping1999} and multi-dimensional scaling (MDS) \citep{TorgersonBook, BorgBook, CoxBook} for a single data set, and canonical correlation analysis (CCA) \citep{Hotelling1936, BachJordan2005} for multiple data sets.
+The abundance of data in the modern age has made it crucial to effectively deal with large amounts of high-dimensional data.
+For the purpose of data analysis, it is imperative to apply dimension reduction to embed data into a low-dimensional space for subsequent analysis.
+Traditional linear embedding techniques have solid theoretical foundations and are widely used, e.g., principal component analysis (PCA) \citep{JolliffePCABook, BishopTipping1999} and multidimensional scaling (MDS) \citep{TorgersonBook, BorgBook, CoxBook} for datasets of a single modality, and canonical correlation analysis (CCA) \citep{Hotelling1936, BachJordan2005} for datasets of multiple modalities.

-However, real data may exhibit nonlinear geometry, and discovering the underlying non-linearity can be beneficial for subsequent inference.
-Many manifold learning algorithms have been proposed to learn the intrinsic low-dimensional structure of nonlinear data, including Isomap \citep{TenenbaumSilvaLangford2000, SilvaTenenbaum2003}, locally linear embedding (LLE) \citep{SaulRoweis2000, RoweisSaul2003}, Hessian LLE \citep{DonohoGrimes2003}, Laplacian eigenmaps \citep{BelkinNiyogi2003, HeEtAl2005}, local tangent space alignment (LTSA) \citep{ZhangZha2004, ZhangWangZha2012}, among many others.
-Most of them start with the assumption that the data are locally linear, explore the local geometry via the nearest-neighbor graph of the sample data, carry out transformation of the data based on the neighborhood graph, and eventually learn the low-dimensional manifold by optimizing some objective function.
-These nonlinear embedding algorithms usually serve as a preliminary feature extraction step enabling subsequent inference, and have achieved many successes in object recognition, image processing, etc.
+However, real datasets often exhibit nonlinear geometry, discovering which can be advantageous for subsequent inference.
+Many manifold learning algorithms have been proposed to learn the intrinsic low-dimensional structure of nonlinear datasets, including Isomap \citep{TenenbaumSilvaLangford2000, SilvaTenenbaum2003}, locally linear embedding (LLE) \citep{SaulRoweis2000, RoweisSaul2003}, Hessian LLE \citep{DonohoGrimes2003}, Laplacian eigenmaps \citep{BelkinNiyogi2003, HeEtAl2005}, local tangent space alignment (LTSA) \citep{ZhangZha2004, ZhangWangZha2012}, among many others.
+Most of them start with the assumption that the data are locally linear, explore the local geometry via the nearest-neighbor graph of the sample data, transform the data using the neighborhood graph, and eventually learn the low-dimensional manifold by optimizing some objective function.
+These nonlinear embedding algorithms usually serve as a preliminary feature extraction step that enables subsequent inference.
+They have been used successfully in object recognition and image processing.